Infinite-type Schottky groups and group actions on infinite-type surfaces: Abstract

 \section{Abstract}

-In this paper, we introduce a collection of purely loxodromic free Kleinian groups, called infinite Schottky group, which are defined by a suitable collection of simple loops in a similar way as in the case for Schottky groups of finite rank.
-An infinite Schottky group $\Gamma$ admits a $\Gamma$-invariant connected component $\Omega$ of its region of discontinuity, such that every other component is a topological disc and has trivial $\Gamma$-stabilizer, and $\Omega/\Gamma$ is an infinite type Riemann surface without planar ends.
-Every infinite type Riemann surface $\Sigma_{F}$ without planar ends can be so obtained (retrosection theorem).
-If $G < {\rm Aut}(\Sigma_{F})$ acts freely and $\Sigma_{F}/G$ is of finite type, then we observe that it lifts to a group of automorphisms of $\Omega$, for a suitable infinite Schottky uniformization of it by a infinite Schottky group $\Gamma$, if and only if there is a $G$-invariant collection ${\mathcal F}$ of pairwise disjoint essential simple loops on $\Sigma_{F}$ such that each connected component of $\Sigma_{F} \setminus {\mathcal F}$ is a finite planar surface, generalizing the situation for the case of Schottky groups of finite rank.
+We introduce a certain class of purely loxodromic free Kleinian groups, called infinite-type Schottky groups, which are defined by a suitable collection of simple loops on the Riemann sphere, in a similar way as in the case of Schottky groups of finite rank.
+An infinite-type Schottky group $\Gamma$ admits a $\Gamma$-invariant connected component $\Omega_{\Gamma}$ of its region of discontinuity $\Omega(\Gamma)$, such that every other connected component of $\Omega(\Gamma) \setminus \Omega_{\Gamma}$ is a topological disc with trivial $\Gamma$-stabilizer, and $\Omega_{\Gamma}/\Gamma$ is an infinite-type Riemann surface without planar ends.

+Let $F$ be a torsion-free purely hyperbolic Fuchsian group of the first kind such that $\Sigma_{F}={\mathbb H}^{2}/F$ is an infinite-type Riemann surface with no planar ends.
+Then there exists an infinite-type Schottky group $\Gamma$ such that $\Sigma_{F}$ is isomorphic to $\Omega_{\Gamma}/F$ (retrosection theorem).